 Who can use the Member Directory?
 The directory includes listings of Section Only and Web Only members as well as members of AFS, but only members of AFS can access the listings.

 How do I find the Directory?
-Click on Member Services in the main menu; then on Membership Directory in the drop-down menu.
+Click on Member Services in the main menu; then on Member Directory in the drop-down menu.
 Alternatively, you can use the link you will find in the footer of each page.

 How do I find a member's email address?
 Once the search returns results, you can hover over a name to see a small window containing a snap-shot of the person's profile, including links to send a message within the AFS website.
 In this view, you will not see an email address.
 However, if you click on the name to go straight to the member's profile, you are likely to see the member's email address on their Bio under their name.
 Note: Members control the information that is displayed in their profile: some members may choose not to list email addresses; other members' profiles lead with the "wall," in which case you should click on the "bio" tab.